raphnet/gcn64tools/README.md

  - libgtk-3-dev (for the gui only)
  - libxml2-utils (for the gui)

+The gui also has run-time dependencies:
+ - dfu-programmer (for firmware updates)

 Provided you have all the dependencies installed, under Linux at least, it should compile without errors.
 For other environments such has MinGW, there are provisions in the makefile to auto-detect and tweak the build accordingly, but it if fails, be